orchidas/DiffGFDN/README.md

 ## Future work

 The DiffGFDN is an omni-directional renderer, whereas for directional rendering, we have proposed a more inefficient convolution-based renderer.
-We wish to work on a directional DiffGFDN which will operate in the ambisonics domain for efficient data-driven directional late reverberation rendering for 6DoF movement.
+We wish to work on a directional DiffGFDN which will operate in the ambisonics domain for efficient directional late reverberation rendering for 6DoF movement.

 ## Sound examples